Do You Suffer from Itchy Arms and Skin?

 - I tell my patients to slap an ice pack on the itchy skin because when the nerve is so busy telling you your skin is cold it can’t tell you that your skin itches.

 - I also stress the importance of not scratching!
-Scratching causes skin nerves to thicken up and send even louder itch messages to your brain in the future.
+Scratching causes skin nerves to thicken up and send even louder itch-messages to your brain in the future.

-- Anti-itch creams with pramoxine or menthol sometimes help and can be used on an as needed basis numerous times during the day.
-If you keep them in the fridge they are cool too, providing additional benefit for your itch.
+- Anti-itch creams with pramoxine or menthol sometimes help and can be used on an as-needed basis numerous times during the day.
+If you keep them in the fridge, they are cool, too, providing additional benefit for your itch.

-If none of this provides sufficient relief, then just like nostalgia paresthetica, there are strong oral medicines that can help block nerve signals.
-They have a lot of side effects and I only prescribe them for my patients as a last resort.
-(If you think you have this diagnosis and need prescription treatment you must discuss your situation with your personal doctor.)
+If none of this provides sufficient relief from itchy arms and skin, then just like nostalgia paresthetica, there are strong oral medicines that can help block nerve signals.
+They have a lot of side effects, and I only prescribe them for my patients as a last resort.
+(If you think you have this diagnosis and need prescription treatment, you must discuss your situation with your personal doctor.)